In this section

 - Our contractors work to guidelines of drain management best practice.

 - Spoil from drain cleaning activities is routinely deposited on the banks of the drains in windrows.
 We remove tailings from the banks of drains when; it is considered a safety hazard, is within 0.5m of the road formation or when the operation of the drain is compromised.

 - We can, under the Local Government Act and Land Drainage Act 1908, enter private property to investigate and undertake maintenance on classified drains, and require that property owners remove obstructions from any drain if it is causing flooding to other properties.
 Refer the Council Bylaw 2018.

 Contact the Council if you have a request for drain cleaning or spoil removal.

-Each property owner owns their entranceway culvert over all types of drain and are responsible for its maintenance and replacement.
-Approval from Council is required prior to any structure being placed in a classified drain.
+- Each property owner owns their entranceway culvert over all types of drain and are responsible for its maintenance and replacement.

-To protect the quality of our waterways and Lake Ellesmere, Council encourage landowners to fence heavy stock (cattle, deer and horses) from all drains and waterways.
+- To protect the quality of our waterways and Lake Ellesmere, we strongly encourage you to fence heavy stock (cattle, deer and horses) from all drains and waterways.
 Environment Canterbury regulates the fencing of stock from rivers, lakes and wetlands.
 For further advice on fencing requirements contact Environment Canterbury.

 - Further details of these schemes are provided in the Activity Management Plan.

 - Settlers from the 1850s onwards found the district mainly flax swamp with light tussock on the higher lands.
 In order to bring the swamps into production a system of drains was installed, some by the Ellesmere Road Board, but mostly by the settlers.
 The country became highly productive and up to about 1920 the drainage was reasonably adequate.
 With settlement the system became inadequate and flooding became frequent.